 Current coronavirus safety measures should be addressed before you enter a property.
 If there are occupants, arrange for them to be out of the house, along with any pets.
 Facemasks, gloves and shoe covers should be worn by anyone involved in the filming.
 Camera equipment and additional lighting should be covered in disposable materials or disinfected before entering the premises and after leaving.

 Do not put anything like coats, bags or binders down in the property as the virus can live on solid surfaces for several days.
 If the property is vacant you will still want to wear your protective gear since other people will have touched the surfaces and doorknobs before you.

 Whether you’re looking to lease a small apartment in a suburb outside of Cincinnati or a massive penthouse in New York City, filming a virtual tour during coronavirus simply requires a little bit more preparation.
 The creation of a tour that allows viewers to explore the space is invaluable during this time when in-person tours are limited.
 It is worth the effort to ensure your customers can fully appreciate your property.

 If you need some help, consider hiring a professional videographer.
 They’ll prepare the shoot, bring the equipment, and handle video editing.
 We strongly advise prepping them with the list you made above of what potential tenants are typically looking for, but they’ll handle the rest.
 Someone who specializes in real estate video work will understand the proper room progression for maximum viewer interest.
 If you are adding written descriptions or captions, the videographer can set those up too.

 Hiring a professional may sound like overkill, but remember, the value of this video will last beyond the current COVID-19 crisis.
-You can use it in future listings and share with out of town interested parties.
+You can use it in future rental property listings and share with out of town interested parties.
 All that being said, if you’re feeling the economic pinch, don’t feel obligated to go overboard – you can do this!
 Follow the steps above and you’ll end up with a video you can be proud to share with your future tenants.